More information

 Summary of project results

-The main aim of our project was to establish a long-term partnership between the Czech and Icelandic Technical College.
-Both schools arranged to cooperate in the field of Energy and the Environment.
-We wanted to compare our mutual energy potential because the Czech Republic and Iceland have a completely different energy potential, conditions and the environment.
-This was the reason why it made the project even more interesting.
-We wanted to become familiar with various forms of energy production with regards to sustainability and environmental education.
-There were 24 participating students, 12 teachers – both Czech and Icelandic who were specializing in Electrical Engineering, Electronics and Environmental Studies.
+The main aim of the project was to establish a long-term partnership between the Czech and Icelandic Technical Colleges.
+Both institutions agreed to cooperate in the fields of Energy and the Environment.
+The goal was to compare the energy potential of the Czech Republic and Iceland, as the two countries have entirely different energy resources, conditions, and environments.
+This contrast made the project particularly engaging.
+The project promoter aimed to explore various forms of energy production, emphasizing sustainability and environmental education.

-We have raised our expertise in low-emission energy, clean energy, CO2 neutrality, the impact of low-emission resources on network stability and electric cars.
-All activities contributed to strengthening of our mutual partnership.
-We were highly motivated and improved our expertise.
-We learned more about cultural differences and exchanged valuable experience with our foreign peers and colleagues.
-Our new partnership brings new opportunities in cooperating in further joint projects in IT and apprenticeships in VET education.
+Participants deepened their expertise in low-emission energy, clean energy, CO2 neutrality, the impact of low-emission energy resources on grid stability, and electric vehicles.
+All activities contributed to strengthening the partnership between the two institutions, creating opportunities for further collaboration on joint projects in IT and apprenticeships within VET programmes.

 Summary of bilateral results